 The quality, efficacy and safety of orphan drugs are assessed at the same standard as for other registered medicines.

-Drugs designated as orphan drugs by the TGA are shown in the table below.
+Drugs designated as orphan drugs by the TGA are shown in the table that can be seen by clicking the link below (PM Orphan Drugs).
 Only those with a date in the 'Date registered in Australia' column can be supplied in Australia.

 Date: January 2013